Holyrood Park

 Arthur's Seat, an extinct volcano and the highest point in Edinburgh, is at the centre of the park, with the cliffs of Salisbury Crags to the west.
 There are three lochs: St Margaret's Loch, Dunsapie Loch, and Duddingston Loch.
 The ruins of St Anthony's Chapel stand above St Margaret's Loch.
-Queen's Drive is the main route through the Park.
+Queen's Drive is the main route for motor traffic through the Park.
 St Margaret's Well and St Anthony's Well are both natural springs within the park.
 Holyrood Park is located to the south-east of the Old Town, at the edge of the city centre.
 Abbeyhill is to the north, and Duddingston village to the east.
 The University of Edinburgh's Pollock Halls of Residence are to the south-west, and Dumbiedykes is to the west.

 Holyrood Park is owned by the Scottish Ministers, apart from the roads which are classed as Crown Property, the whole being managed by Historic Environment Scotland.

 The whole of Holyrood Park with the exception of the occupied buildings, including the lodges, was made a scheduled monument in 2013.
-Various archaeological survey has taken place across the site, though findings are not yet fully understood.
+Although various archaeological surveys have taken place across the site, the archaeology is still not fully understood in great detail.